kubernetes/enhancements/keps/sig-api-machinery/3903-unknown-version-interoperability-proxy/README.md

 #### StorageVersion enhancement needed

 StorageVersion API currently tells us whether a particular StorageVersion can be read from etcd by the listed apiserver.
-We will enhance this API to also include apiserver ID of the server that can serve this StoageVersion.
+We will enhance this API to also include apiserver ID of the server that can serve this StorageVersion.

 #### Identifying destination apiserver's network location